Need to know

 - External hard drives are also good, and they cost considerably less.

-Spreading your data across three locations during any lockdown will almost guarantee that nothing is lost should another disaster occur.
+Spreading your data across three locations during any lockdown will almost guarantee that nothing is lost should another disaster, or theft, occur.

 Companies should accommodate paperless workflow with staff working from home.
 But now is as good a time as any to pick up a new printer if you absolutely need to make physical copies.